-- 3.88 Arguments in favour of initially and subsequently measuring internally generated intangible assets at cost rather than fair value include that it is more consistent with the treatment of internally generated tangible property, plant and equipment.
-Furthermore, some argue that it is more consistent with IFRS 3 principles because IFRS 3 uses fair value only as a surrogate for cost for allocation purposes (see for example paragraph 33 of IAS 38). - 3.89 Given the users' general focus on cash flows (and hence on the cost basis), fair value measurement of internally generated intangible assets for financial reporting purposes is considered by some as unnecessary.
-Financial analysts often see their role as determining value and therefore a fair value asserted by an entity's management is not particularly helpful other than as a point of comparison. - 3.90 In outreach conducted during the development of this Discussion Paper, some users have indicated that recognition at cost would be a helpful measure to calculate return on investment.
-Others have considered that recognition of intangible items at cost does not result in providing useful measures of the benefit a company will receive from those expenditures.
+- 3.89 Arguments in favour of initially and subsequently measuring internally generated intangible assets at cost rather than fair value include that it is more consistent with the treatment of internally generated tangible property, plant and equipment.
+Furthermore, some argue that it is more consistent with IFRS 3 principles because IFRS 3 uses fair value only as a surrogate for cost for allocation purposes (see, for example, paragraph 33 of IAS 38). - 3.90 Given the users' general focus on cash flows (and hence on the cost basis), fair value measurement of internally generated intangible assets for financial reporting purposes is considered by some as unnecessary.
+Financial analysts often see their role as determining value and therefore a fair value asserted by an entity's management is not particularly helpful other than as a point of comparison.